chearon/dropflow/README.md

 ## HTML

 This API is only recommended if performance is not a concern, or for learning purposes.
-Parsing adds extra time (though it is fast) and increases bundle size significantly.
+Parsing adds extra time (though it is fast thanks to @fb55) and increases bundle size significantly.

 ```ts
 import {parse, renderToCanvas, registerFont} from 'overflow/with-parse.js';